 - Are there any concerns I need to address with my child’s pediatrician?

 - Do you have any advice for [potty training, sibling rivalry, positive behavior guidance, etc.]?

 I’ve also learned that arriving at the preschool parent-teacher meeting with an open-mind and positive attitude is the key to creating an optimal partnership with your child’s teacher — and bringing a homemade treat helps too!

-- E-family news: Creating a Positive Relationship with Your Child’s Child Care and Preschool Teacher
+- E-family news: Parental Involvement: How to Build a Relationship with Your Child’s Teacher

 - Family Room Blog conversations about Parent and Teacher Partnerships